-Enphase Microinverters are hands down, the best Microinverters on the market.
+Enphase Microinverters are hands down the best Microinverters on the market.
 But is a Microinverter the right option for your home?
 This Enphase review will kick off with an update – a couple of YouTube videos.
 In these videos, I show why Enphase isn’t necessarily the shade solution we all thought it was.
 Below the videos, I explain the pros and cons of Enphase microinverters.

 Next, we’ll look at the potential negatives of Enphase.
 I’ll discuss the obvious issue of having power electronics behind every panel, voltage rise, battery compatibility, and monitoring issues.
 I explain why I recently complained to Enphase about their attitude towards monitoring warranty, and I share their written response.